crtaylor315/PrintNightmare-Before-Halloween/README.md

 REG ADD "HKLM\System\CurrentControlSet\Control\Lsa" /v EveryoneIncludesAnonymous /t REG_DWORD /d 1 /f REG ADD "HKLM\System\CurrentControlSet\Control\Lsa" /v RestrictAnonymous /t REG_DWORD /d 0 /f

-msfvenom, was used in the PoC  that we studied to inject the DynamicLinkLibrary which hosted a payload of a reverse shell on tcp giving remote code execution.
+msfvenom, was used in the PoC  that we studied to inject the DynamicLinkLibrary.
 # Reboot

 - You can attack with Windows or Linux machines but each has a different package but similar routes of using the (Windows)print spooler service of the target
- The exploits  used  SYSTEM ACCOUNT( "computer itself" account) to bypass local admin groups for LPE(local Previlege Escalation) and msfvenom to build a payload with a reverse shell for the RCE(Remote code execution)
+ The exploits  used  SYSTEM ACCOUNT( "computer itself" account) to bypass local admin groups for LPE(local Previlege Escalation)

 # Related Links
 https://blog.talosintelligence.com/2021/07/printnightmare-coverage.html <br />